Buy a demo table at TC Sessions: Robotics+AI 2020 while you can – TechCrunch

 A one-day event, TC Sessions: Robotics+AI focuses exclusively on these two world-changing technologies.
 Programming features in-depth interviews, panel discussions, Q&As, workshops and networking opportunities with the industries’ leading minds, makers, technologists, researchers and investors.

 As one of a select number of exhibitors, you’ll place your startup in the path of those industry leaders.
-Here are just a few of the luminaries scheduled to speak at this year’s event.
+Here are just a few of the luminaries scheduled to speak at this year’s event:

-- Noah Campbell-Ready, founder and CEO of Built Robotics, a company that’s developed an autonomous bulldozer
+- Noah Campbell-Ready, founder and CEO of Built Robotics, a company that’s developed an autonomous bulldozer.

 - Tessa Lau, CEO and founder of Dusty Robotics.
 Her company developed a construction-site robot that helps automate building layouts.